ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * More clearly define "entity" and use it more broadly, particularly instead of "device"

+* Re do early allocation of CBOR labels since last one didn't complete correctly

 * Lots of rewording and tightening up of section 1

 * Lots of wording improvements in section 3, particularly better use of normative language

 * Improve wording in submodules section, particularly how to distinguish types when decoding

+* Remove security-level from early allocation